 Ex Officio Director/Executive Director Mary Vogel has cultivated years of experience administering worker and labor-centered nonprofit organizations.
 Ms. Vogel helped to launch the Building Pathways program in 2011, and assisted in the formation of similar pre-apprenticeship preparedness programs in the region.
 She began her professional career as an attorney advising unions and labor-management funds.

 The Building Pathways team conducts outreach and recruitment to underserved communities; provides career education, training, support and job placement assistance to our participants; offers technical assistance to apprenticeship programs and other industry stakeholders; and advocates for policies and practices that support a diversified workforce.
-Our team includes staff from our partner organizations, Action for Boston Community Development and Boston Housing Authority.
+Our team includes staff from our partner organization, Boston Housing Authority.

 Joe Donato, Building Pathways Lead Instructor